mbmccormick/mbmccormick.github.io/_posts/2013-04-23-continuous-deployment-to-webscript-from-github-using-webscript.md

  [4]: https://help.github.com/articles/post-receive-hooks
  [5]: https://www.webscript.io/documentation#api

 To use this on your own GitHub repository, just add a webhook with the URL `https://code.webscript.io/github?email=YOUR_EMAIL_ADDRESS&key=YOUR_API_KEY`.
 Then every time you push to GitHub, your Lua scripts will be deployed to your Webscript account.
-This is great for keeping your scripts under source control and streamlining the deployment process.
+This is a great way to keep your scripts under source control and streamline the deployment process.

 You can check out the full source code and documentation for this [project on GitHub][6].